intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Home Page.md

 # Sundaya API Sandbox

-Welcome to our Developer Portal.
+Welcome to our Developer Services portal.
 Browse our APIs or click an API to view its documentation.
 Browse the [`Harvest, Store, Enjoy`](/docs/api.endpoints.sundaya.cloud.goog/0/c/Getting%20Started/Harvest,%20Store,%20Enjoy) section to see examples of what you can do with this API and how to use it.
 You can use the **Try this API** tool on the right side of an API method page to generate a sample request.